Discover Marrakech Medina

-Medina Marrakech or Marrakech Old town is a hive of activity in Marrakech.
+The Medina old town of Marrakech is a hive of activity in Marrakech.
 It attracts several people from different parts of the world.
-Because of its historical sites, colorful markets, and stately houses identified as riads.
+Because of its historical sites, colorful markets, and stately houses identified as Riads.

 The Medina rests on 700 hectares of land.
 Here, you will get markets or souks, residential properties, squares, and religious buildings.
 In the year 1985, UNESCO identified Marrakech medina as a World Heritage site.
 This city gained this status because of its wealth of artistic and architectural masterpieces.

-It is in Medina town you will come across several monuments that date back to the time of Almoravid.
+In Marrakech Medina town, you will come across several monuments that date back to the time of Almoravid.
 The good examples are the ramparts and Koutoubia Mosque that feature a pinkish hue.
 This pinkish hue is the product of the pigment located in the local earth.
 Also, entrances to the Medina are other things that make many people want to visit this place.
-To access Medina, you can use some monumental, twenty ancient gates, and many more humble.
+To access the Medina in Marrakech, you can use some monumental, twenty ancient gates, and many more humble.

 The Koutoubia Mosque continues to dominate the skyline up to now.
 The government contributed a lot to this dominance.
 It passed a law that doesn’t allow any building to rise above the height of the minaret of Koutoubia.
 The government decreed this law during the time of the French protectorate between the years 1912 and 1956.

 Jemaa El-Fna square is another famous area in Marrakech Old town, which is the central point of the medina.
 However, this place started as the criminal’s point of execution and parade ground for the troops of the sultan.
 Currently, this place is under the control of the entertainers and street sellers.